dumpacson/Blood-Bank-Donation-System/README.md

 #### Make An Appointment Page

-- New & old donors can make an appointment to avoid walk-in & waiting in line to donate their blood.
+- New & old donors can make an appointment to avoid registration during walk-in & waiting in line to donate their blood.<br></br>

 ```python